 Do you love pico de gallo?
-It’s the classic of all classic Mexican recipes, and I’m going to share it with you just in case by I don’t know what means you’ve missed it.
+It’s the classic of all classic Mexican recipes, and I’m going to share the classic recipe with you.

-I am team chips and pico, for life!
+I am team keto tortilla chips and pico, for life!

 What is Pico De Gallo?

 Pico de gallo is known for its fresh and zesty flavor and is a popular dish in Mexican and Tex-Mex cuisine.
 It’s typically made from a mixture of fresh, finely chopped tomatoes, onions, jalapeno, cilantro and an easy dressing made from lime juice and salt.

 Ingredients for Pico De Gallo

 Pico de Gallo ingredients are incredibly healthy and easy to find.
 There are many variations or this recipe, but this is the classic pico de gallo recipe.

 - Tomatoes are the key ingredient that dictates how your dip will turn out.
 Choose the freshest, high-quality Roma or Plum Tomatoes.
 You can use any tomatoes you have on hand, just scoop out the seeds.
 Don’t use canned tomatoes or watery overripe tomatoes.

 - Onions: Stick with the classics.
 White onion it’s cheap and tasty.
 Use red onion or scallions if that’s what you have on hand.

 - Jalapeno or Serrano are perfect in this dip.
 Ditch or keep the seeds depending on the desired level of spicy!
 Remember not to rub your eyes after chopping jalapeno.

 - Cilantro is mandatory here.
 I love plenty of cilantro in my salad but if that’s not your thing reduce the suggested quantity below or replace with fresh parsley!

 - Fresh lime juice – brings out the best flavors.
 This adds an extra zing that really ties everything together!